What is OTE (On-Target Earnings)? Definition, salary calculation, and examples

 OTE vs. other salary structures

-While On-Target Earnings is a popular salary structure in sales and commission-based roles, it’s important to understand how it differs from other types of pay.
+It’s important to understand how on-target earnings differ from other types of pay.
 Below, we outline the key differences between OTE and other common payment structures, such as base salary, bonus, and commission-only jobs.

 Base salary